Data-Free Continual Learning of Server Models in Model-Heterogeneous Cloud-Device Collaboration: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, Federated Learning (FL) \cite{Fedavg}has emerged as a machine learning paradigm that enables collaborative model training across multiple entities while preserving data privacy by keeping data localized.
+\IEEEPARstart{I}{n} recent years, the proliferation of edge devices, such as smartphones, IoT sensors, and surveillance cameras, has driven a paradigm shift toward cloud-device collaborative computing \cite{Cloud_edge_intro}.
+Within this ecosystem, Federated Learning (FL) \cite{Fedavg} has emerged as a representative machine learning paradigm that enables collaborative model training across multiple entities while preserving data privacy by keeping data localized.
+This design is strongly motivated by stringent data protection regulations, such as the GDPR \cite{gdpr} and CCPA \cite{ccpa}, which impose strict limitations on the centralized collection and processing of personal data.

 However, in real-world applications where data rapidly evolve, the classic FL framework faces significant challenges, such as catastrophic forgetting\cite{catastrophic_forgetting}.
-For better collecting, accumulating and leveraging knowledge from streaming data, Federated Continual Learning (FCL) has recently attracted growing attention \cite{FCL_survey1,FCL_survey2}.
+For better collecting, accumulating and leveraging knowledge from streaming data, federated continual learning (FCL) has recently attracted growing attention \cite{FCL_survey1}\cite{FCL_survey2}.
 The FCL paradigm enables models to continuously adapt to new tasks or data distributions in the dynamic environment while retaining previously acquired knowledge.
 This capability has led to successful applications in multiple fields, such as action recognition\cite{application_ar}, financial audit \cite{application_fin}, person re-identification\cite{application_id}, and network traffic classification\cite{trafic}\cite{trafic2}.

-In a typical FCL setting, the server generally assumes that all clients employ a completely homogeneous model architecture and communicates through parameter aggregation, as seen in methods like FedWeIT\cite{Fedwelt}, FedKNOW\cite{fedknow}, TARGET\cite{target}, and FedCIL\cite{fedcil}.
+In a typical FCL setting, the server generally assumes that all devices employ a completely homogeneous model architecture and communicates through parameter aggregation, as seen in methods like FedWeIT\cite{Fedwelt}, FedKNOW\cite{fedknow}, TARGET\cite{target}, and FedCIL\cite{fedcil}.
 However, with the widespread adoption of mobile and IoT devices, models have become increasingly diverse in architecture and capacity.
 For example, some large pretrained models deployed on cloud servers, such as BERT\cite{bert}, ViT\cite{vit}, and even modern large language models\cite{touvron2023llama}\cite{achiam2023gpt}, often possess orders of magnitude more parameters than models on edge devices.
 This growing disparity in model scale and structure introduces significant model heterogeneity, which hinders effective collaboration towards obtaining a high-quality server model and ultimately limits the applicability and generalizability of FCL in real-world, heterogeneous environments.